ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 Badge images that do not meet these standards will be refused with given reasoning, and you may be asked to completely redesign your badge in some cases.
 This is fairly rare, but should be accounted for.

-## Designing your main menu banner
+## Designing your main-menu banner

-In rare circumstances, some long-running community tournaments may qualify for ingame main-menu banner support.
+In rare circumstances, some long-running community tournaments may qualify for in-game main-menu banner support.
 Such images must adhere to the following standards:

 - The banner image MUST be a PNG.
 - The banner image MUST be **1500x256**px in dimension.